maximtereshchenko/conveyor/README.md

 * Plugins
     * Plugins are defined in a schematic with a group, a name, an optional version and an optional configuration in a form of key-value pairs
-    * Plugins are archived in a JAR and exported via Java module system
+    * Plugins are archived in a JAR and exported via provider-configuration file `META-INF/services/com.github.maximtereshchenko.conveyor.plugin.api.ConveyorPlugin` containing the name of the implementation class
-    * Plugins are loaded via Java module system from a module layer containing required dependencies from the plugin's schematic
+    * Plugins are loaded via Java `ServiceLoader` mechanism from the class path containing required dependencies from the plugin's schematic
     * Given properties and the configuration from the schematic, plugin produces zero or more tasks bound to a stage and a step withing that stage
     * Configuration values can be interpolated with schematic properties using `${property.key}`